CTR-BFX/2018-Filipovic-Colucci/README.md

 A custom module for TopHat2 double map is provided in this repository, and can be run, by copying it into the modules directory of a ClusterFlow installation.
 Using just the HTSeq-Counts gene count tables, figures in the table below can be reproduced with the R script provided in this repository.

-### Script to reproduce paper figures ###
+### Scripts to reproduce paper figures ###

 All files are provides in this repository with the exception of the GFF file for the mouse reference genome.
-The GFF file can be downloaded from:
+The GFF file can be downloaded (ftp://ftp.ensembl.org/pub/release-84/gtf/mus_musculus/Mus_musculus.GRCm38.84.gtf.gz) ad is required for the calculation of transcript lengths in the R script provided below.

-ftp://ftp.ensembl.org/pub/release-84/gtf/mus_musculus/Mus_musculus.GRCm38.84.gtf.gz

 Once downloaded the GFF file can be uncompressed using the command:

     gunzip Mus_musculus.GRCm38.84.gtf.gz

 The provided R script assumes the script is placed in a directory containing a subdirectory (called HTSeq_Counts) with all the htseq-counts files (one per sample).
 The script can be run interactively in R-studio or as a batch using Rscript.
-Note that some of the figures in the manuscript have had some label positions moved manually to prevent overlaps.
+Note that some of the figures in the manuscript have had some labels and axes manually edited so may differ slightly from those created by the script provided.

 Figure    | Output Filename                         | Description
 --------- | --------------------------------------- | ------------------------